dustinpfister/blog_posts/_posts/nodejs-traverse.md

 layout: post
 categories: node.js
 id: 32
-updated: 2017-09-30 18:43:23
+updated: 2019-11-18 09:07:16
-version: 1.2
+version: 1.3
 ---

 Sometimes I get into a situation in which I may want to loop over all the nodes of a given object.
-That is I want to traverse, or loop over an object an preform a certain action with certain node values.
-I could slap together my own solution, maybe starting with a for in loop that I use in a method that is called recursively.
-However a much better option would likely be to just go ahead and use [traverse](https://www.npmjs.com/package/traverse).
+That is I want to traverse, or loop over an object and preform a certain action with certain node values.

+I could slap together my own solution for looping over all nested object keys, maybe starting with a for in loop that I use in a method that is called recursively.
+However a much better option would likely be to just go ahead and use [traverse](https://www.npmjs.com/package/traverse) as this seems to work just fine for this kind of task.

 <!-- more -->